jun7/wyebadblock/README.md

 wyebad is shared by clients, So even nowadays, browsers spawn procs for each windows, wyebad keeps single server proc that makes less memory and less cpu times.

-For exsample, while epiphay's webproc uses 240M RAM for [a page](http://simple-adblock.com/faq/testing-your-adblocker/), wyeb uses 160M for the same page.
+For example, while epiphay's webproc uses 240M RAM for [a page](http://simple-adblock.com/faq/testing-your-adblocker/), wyeb uses 160M for the same page.
 Of course the adblock uses 80M but not gain.